-There are many different subsites and systems across our domain, including our HR and finance system, our helpdesk system, and student-facing systems.
+There are many different subsites and systems across our domain, including our OneUniversity and finance system, our helpdesk system, and student-facing systems.
 Accessibility statements for such systems and subsites are provided locally.

 What we’re doing to improve accessibility on our websites

 - Our design system includes a library of components that have been designed and built with accessibility as a core focus.
 This system is being rolled out across other websites and online systems allowing editors to create the best possible experience for everyone

-- As part of the roll-out of a new website content management system, old inaccessible content will be completed replaced or archived permanently by March 2023
+- As part of the roll-out of a new website content management system, old inaccessible content has been replaced or archived permanently as of April 2023

-- Content editors are being trained to ensure new content is accessible
+- Content editors are continually undergoing training to ensure new content is accessible

 - Our automated testing includes daily reports on accessibility performance changes so we can react quickly and address new or recurring issues